-Designed by Bryan Deziel and constructed by Jill Bambenek, Jason Carter, Amanda Jachec, Isabelle Ryan and Bryan Deziel using 477 volumes of the 754 Pre-1956 Imprints, and is a good example of repurposing materials to create a sustainable tree for the Crown Library.
+The National Union Catalog (NUC) Christmas Tree is constructed from over 500 volumes of the NUC Pre-1956 Imprints, and is a good example of re-purposing materials to create a sustainable tree.
 The volumes of the Union Catalog used to create this tree will be returned to the collection after the holiday season.

 The National Union Catalog (NUC) is a list of all books, pamphlets, maps, atlases and music in the Library of Congress as well as major works in over 750 other libraries across the United States and Canada.
-Before the Internet, the National Union Catalog was the only way to discover books in nearby libraries for Interlibrary Loan.
+Before the Internet, the National Union Catalog was the only way to find books in nearby libraries for Interlibrary Loan.
 Even though these searches can now be done quickly through a library’s website or WorldCat, the NUC is still important because as of 2005, an estimated 27% of books from before 1956 only be found in the National Union Catalog!

 In 1901, the Library of Congress began a cooperative program with the New York Public Library, the Boston Library, the Harvard University Library and the John Crerar Library to exchange information about the books and other materials each institution held.
 This program quickly grew to include the Newberry Library, the libraries of the University of Illinois and the University of Chicago, in addition to many others across the country.
 In 1963, the Library of Congress decided to publish these records on all materials published before 1956.
 The resulting NUC: Pre-1956 Imprints is sometimes referred to as the “Mansell” in reference to the publisher.
 The 754 volume set was published over a period of 13 years and weighs around a ton and a half!